Shailaja-Gupta/Customer-Segmentation-/README.md

 <p align="center">
-<h2>Customer Segmentation</p>
+<h2>Customer Segmentation</h2></p>
   <br>

->RFM clustering (Revenue, Frequency and Monetary value based clustering)</h2>
+>RFM clustering (Revenue, Frequency and Monetary value based clustering)
 <br>
-1. Visualise and explore data in the Dataset.
-Dataset containe fields such as Customer details, inovice dates, order value, quantity etc.<br>
+1. Visualise and explore data in the Dataset (fields such as Customer details, inovice dates, order value, quantity etc.)<br>
 2. Divide people into clusters so that we can make customised strategies for each person.<br>
 3. Clusters to be made based on Recency, Frequency and Revenue.
 So make different clusters on the basis of the 3 parameters.<br>
 4. Calculate an overall cluster on the basis of the 3 clusters. <br>